-- 2) On October 2, 2017, the Company increased its authorized share capital to 50,000,000 shares, NIS 0.1 par value. - 3) On January 19, 2018, the Company executed a 1-for-1.8 share split of the Company's shares by way of an issuance of bonus shares for each share.
+2) On October 2, 2017, the Company increased its authorized share capital to 50,000,000 shares, NIS 0.1 par value.

+On January 19, 2018, the Company executed a 1-for-1.8 share split of the Company's shares by way of an issuance of bonus shares for each share.
 Upon the effectiveness of the share split, (i) 0.8 bonus shares were issued for each outstanding share, (ii) the number of ordinary shares into which each outstanding option to purchase ordinary shares is exercisable was proportionally increased, and (iii) the exercise price of each outstanding option to purchase ordinary shares was proportionately decreased.
-Unless otherwise indicated, and except for authorized capital, all of the share numbers, loss per share amounts, share prices and option exercise prices in these financial statements have been adjusted, on a retroactive basis, to reflect this 1-for-1.8 share split. - 4) In January 2018, the Company completed an initial public offering (the "IPO") on the NASDAQ Stock Market.
-Refer to note 10.
+Unless otherwise indicated, and except for authorized capital, all of the share numbers, loss per share amounts, share prices and option exercise prices in these financial statements have been adjusted, on a retroactive basis, to reflect this 1-for-1.8 share split.